top of page

 French Quarter courtyard cocktails

-Studio West’s design was inspired by the legacy of the historic property, home to Antoine Peychaud, the inventor of New Orleans’ most famous bitters, and the writer Tennessee Williams.
-The bar was envisioned as a place where the two might have lingered and exchanged ideas during different eras.
-At just 650 sq. ft, Peychaud’s Bar makes the most of the small space with the insertion of a new oak wood fin bar, oiled mirrors, and marble bartop, ten bar seats and handful of lounge seats around two uncovered original marble fireplaces.
+Studio West’s design was inspired by the legacy of the historic property, home to Antoine Peychaud, the inventor of New Orleans’ most famous bitters and Tennessee Williams for a time, the bar was envisioned as a place where the two might have lingered and exchanged ideas at different eras.
+At just 650 sq. ft, Peychaud’s Bar makes the most of the small space with the insertion of a new oak wood fin, oiled mirror, and marble bar, ten bar seats and handful of lounge seats around two uncovered original marble fireplaces.
 The romantic rear courtyard welcomes guests with timeless furnishings and tropical foliage around the restored historic fountain.

 bottom of page